The ROI of Agentic Commerce: Metrics That Matter

 Here's a detail that separates Agentic Commerce from traditional chatbots: the AI gets smarter with more conversations.

-Our Querytail OS includes a continuous learning loop.
+Our Querytail platform includes a continuous learning loop.
 Every conversation teaches the AI.
 Common questions surface topics to document.
 Customer feedback trains better recommendations.
 Product data improves as the AI identifies gaps or inconsistencies.

 This compounding means Year 2 ROI is significantly higher than Year 1.